Raghav323/Alfetta/PID_Controller.md

 #### Adjusting Derivative Gain

-1. Check to see how the system works.
+1.Check to see how the system works.
 If it oscillates with proportional gain you should be able to cure it with differential gain.

- 2. Start with about 100 times more derivative gain than proportional gain.
+ 2.Start with about 100 times more derivative gain than proportional gain.
 Watch your drive signal while you stimulate the system.
 If the system oscillates under derivative control when it did not oscillate under proportional control alone, or if the system oscillates much faster when you dial in some derivative gain, back the derivative gain off by factors of two until it stops.

-3. Push the gain up until the system is on the verge of oscillation, then back the gain off by a factor of 2 or 4.
+3.Push the gain up until the system is on the verge of oscillation, then back the gain off by a factor of 2 or 4.
 Make sure the drive signal still looks good.
 At this point your system will probably be settling out very sluggishly, so its time to tune the proportional and integral gains.